adrianaprotondo/CerebellarMotorLearning_2/README.md

     - runtime for train doesn't depend too much on the trajectory time, more on the size of the net N. (16s frp N=10 but 336s for N=50)
     - even if we don't have updates (i.e. no callbacks) sol times still takes a lot of time to compute for large Ns (119s for N=50 no updates).
 ODEprob takes fraction of the time for large nets (4.5s for N=50) -->

+  ## Work in process
+  - Adding the option of random reference trajectories $r(t)$ generated from a filtered Ornstein-Uhlenbeck process.
+  - Adding the option of a RNN implementation for the plant.